leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab3-create-cloud-vmcluster/lab3-create-cloud-vmcluster.md

-You may now **proceed to the next lab**
+You may now **proceed to the next lab**.

 ## Learn More

-Click [here](https://docs.oracle.com/en-us/iaas/exadatacloud/exacs/manage-vm-clusters.html) for documentation on Managing VM Clusters
+Click [here](https://docs.oracle.com/en-us/iaas/exadatacloud/exacs/manage-vm-clusters.html) for documentation on Managing VM Clusters.

 ## Acknowledgements